 Other restrictions could be imposed by the country you're moving to; import fees and duty costs could apply.
 Some countries will have restrictions on what is allowed across their border, which often applies to things like plants, flammables, etc. Find out before you move what you're allowed to import into your new country and what you'll need to leave behind before you figure out how to ship your things.
 Try contacting the country's consulate or official website to find out about import restrictions and duties that might apply.

 Another factor in deciding what should be moved and what should stay is climate.
 Living in tropical climates may not be good for antiques and some artwork.
 On the other hand, dry climates can also damage fine furnishings.
 Find out before you move by researching your new country.

 Research what kind of accommodation you can expect.
 If rental costs are extremely high, you may be moving into a smaller home or apartment.
-Or perhaps the company is providing you with paid accommodation that will be fully furnished, such as corporate housing.
+Or perhaps your company is providing you with paid accommodation that will be fully furnished, such as corporate housing.
 If this is the case, ask for the size and layout of the home so you can see if and what pieces will fit and what is included in the rental.

 After deciding the key pieces that will move with you, check into shipping costs and shipping options.
 This may alter your decisions somewhat, but again, try to imagine your new home and what you need in it.
 Sometimes the extra cost of shipping is worth it.
 If you're being transferred through work or have just signed a contract with a new company, find out their stipulations about moving households.
 Some have restrictions on the amount you can take and others will pay only a portion of the cost.

 After all of this, try to enjoy the moment.
 You're about to head off on a whole new adventure—a journey that many will never take and one that is a chance of a lifetime!